<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2119418688374700&amp;ev=PageView&amp;noscript=1">

 One of the most important features to consider is the protection of ordinary payroll.
 In today’s economy, most companies realize that if they were to move their employees to unemployment while recovering from a loss, they would struggle to replace them.
 It is very important to review this area in that a large number of policies exclude ordinary payroll.

-Determining how long you’ll need that coverage for can be tricky — a month, six months, a year or longer?
+Determining how long you’ll need business interruption insurance can be tricky — a month, six months, a year or longer?
 The time it takes to get back up and running can vary greatly.
 Whereas it might take six months to rebuild your facility under normal circumstances, it could take considerably longer if the damage was caused by a tornado that devastated an entire town.
 In that situation, contractors would be in high demand.

 In other situations, some businesses have specialized equipment that may take 14 months to fabricate, deliver and install, meaning they could be down for a year and a half.
 Or, perhaps your business relies heavily on tourism during the summer, but a fire occurs and you miss an entire season’s worth of business and now have to make ends meet until the following year.
 Six months of coverage would be woefully inadequate in this scenario.